MO - M.B. v. Corsi

-Plaintiffs E.S., age three, and Z.S., age two, are siblings whose cases are brought by adult Next Friend, Nina Schunck.
+Plaintiffs E.S., age three, and Z.S., age two, are siblings whose cases are brought by their adult Next Friends, A.S. and S.H. respectively.
 They are both in the foster care custody of CD.
 CD has allowed E.S. and Z.S. to be placed on psychotropic medications as toddlers in the absence of any effective mechanism for reviewing this troubling prescription practice.
 As a result, they have been harmed and put at further risk of harm.

 U.S. District Court Western District of Missouri Central Division